pdmosses/metaborg.github.io/docs/references/stratego/rewrite-rules.md

 ```

 !!! note
-    In the absence of a type system, the distinction between strategy arguments and term arguments was maded based on the syntactic distinction.
+    In the absence of a type system, the distinction between strategy arguments and term arguments was made based on the syntactic distinction.
     In a future version of the language, this syntactic distiction may no longer be necessary based on types.